CMS 11 VS CMS 12

 Migrate Project Files: Update

-.csprojto target .NET 6+ and NuGet packages. -
+.csprojto target .NET 6+ and update all NuGet package references accordingly. -

 Refactor Startup Logic: Adapt